dewittpe/pkgstr-and-ci/00-slides/talk.md

 ## Suggestions

-1. Use CV, even it is just you.
+1. Use VC, even it is just you.

      - Can be completely local or used in tandem with repository hosts.
      - Check EOA for and be careful about where you keep your data.